Isle of Wight Guru

 I've never liked the word 'combo'.

 Where has the second 'O' come from?
-Surely it should be combi, which is how combination is abbreviated when you're talking a boiler?
+Surely it should be combi, which is how combination is abbreviated when you're talking about a boiler?
 (Ed: stop digressing, no-one else cares).

 Anyway, Hovertravel offer a few 'combo deals' (or combi deals) with attractions or with the buses and trains on the Island.